Sadik386/Sadiks-portfolio/README.md

-# Portfolio Website from Figma Design
+# Portfolio Website

-A modern, responsive portfolio website created from a Figma design template using React and Tailwind CSS.
+A modern, responsive portfolio website created from a Sadiks design template using React and Tailwind CSS.

 ## 🚀 Features

-- **Pixel-Perfect Design** - Built from Figma design tokens
+- **Pixel-Perfect Design** - Built from Sadik design tokens
 - **Fully Responsive** - Optimized for desktop, tablet, and mobile
 - **Modern Tech Stack** - React, Tailwind CSS, and modern JavaScript
 - **Smooth Animations** - Custom animations and hover effects